 What may interact with DEPO-ESTRADIOL?

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.
 Some products that may interact with this drug include: aromatase inhibitors (such as anastrozole, exemestane, letrozole), fulvestrant, ospemifene, raloxifene, tamoxifen, toremifene, tranexamic acid.
-This medication may interfere with certain laboratory tests (including metyrapone test), possibly causing false test results.
-Make sure laboratory personnel and all your doctors know you use this drug.
+This medication may interfere with certain lab tests (such as metyrapone test), possibly causing false test results.
+Make sure lab personnel and all your doctors know you use this drug.